alakhpc/tv-quotes-api/README.md

 ### `GET /quotes/{number}?show={show}`

 Get `{number}` random quotes from a show.
 Picks random shows if not specified.

+Returns only one-line quotes if short is true.
+Defaults to false

 **Max of 10 quotes at a time.**